Going to school during COVID-19

 Parents and guardians can help keep their children safe in school by following these measures.

-Ensure your child has a non-medical or cloth mask to wear to school.
+Ensure your child has a well-fitted, high-quality mask to wear to school.

 Students in Grades 1 to 12 are required to wear masks inside the school, including in hallways and during classes, and on the bus.
 Peel Public Health strongly recommends that school boards and private schools require students in kindergarten (JK and SK) to wear masks while attending school in-person and while on a school bus.